By FWi staff

-FORCING genetically modified wheat onto the market could severely disrupt world trade and cost exporting countries millions of $s.
+FORCING genetically modified wheat onto the market could severely disrupt world trade and cost exporting countries millions of dollars.

 American analyst Alan Tracy, president of US Wheat Associates, delivered this stark warning to delegates at the recent International Grains Conference in London.